Fangv1/Functional_haplotype_GWAS/data/README.md

 2nd column: the name of markers.

-3rd column: the minor allele frequency (MAF) of markers.
+3rd column: the allele frequency (AF) of markers.

 4th column: the the estimated of markers.